-The Trust Fund's exposure to foreign currency risk is derived from its investment in ETFs that hold securities in foreign issuers.
+The Trust Fund's exposure to foreign currency risk is derived from its investment in exchange traded funds (ETFs) that hold securities in foreign issuers.
 The underlying investments expose the Trust to foreign currencies.

-The Trust Fund's exposure to foreign currency at September 30, 2006 is as follows:
+The Trust Fund's exposure to foreign currency at September 30, 2007 and 2006 is as follows: